Our Lady of Providence Junior-Senior High School

-Our Lady of Providence High School is a coed Catholic high school in Clarksville, Indiana, in the Roman Catholic Archdiocese of Indianapolis.
+Our Lady of Providence High School is a coed Catholic high school in Clarksville, Indiana, United States, in the Roman Catholic Archdiocese of Indianapolis.
 The school first opened on September 12, 1951.

 Providence was recognized as a Blue Ribbon School of Excellence by the United States Department of Education in 2000.
-It also receives accreditation from the Indiana Department of Education and the North Central Association of Colleges and Secondary Schools.
-It is 9-12 grades.
+It receives accreditation from the Indiana Department of Education and the North Central Association of Colleges and Secondary Schools.
+It includes grades 9–12.

 Athletics

 The Providence Pioneers are an independent school.
 The school colors are navy blue and white.
-The following IHSAA sanctioned sports are offered:
+The following IHSAA-sanctioned sports are offered: